Peloton Interactive: Sex and the City plot point

-Stock turbulence and CEO change
+Stock turbulence and CEO changes

 In January 2022, CNBC reported, citing internal company documents, that Peloton had temporarily paused production of its products after greatly increased demand during the early stages of the COVID pandemic had slackened, leaving the company with a glut of bikes and treadmills.
 The company denied the report.
 Peloton's share price quadrupled in 2020, before dropping nearly 80% in 2021.

 In February 2022, 2,800 employees were laid off in an effort to save $800 million annually.
 CEO John Foley stepped down from his position, becoming executive chairman, and was replaced by Barry McCarthy, the former chief financial officer of Spotify and Netflix.
-As of April 2022, Foley controls around 35% of voting power in the company.
+As of April 2022, Foley controlled around 35% of voting power in the company.

 On March 11, 2022, the company started testing a new pricing structure called One Peloton Club.
 Customers pay a one-time delivery fee plus a monthly fee to rent the Bike or Bike+.
 The monthly fee includes the bike and a subscription to access all workout classes.

 On April 14, 2022, it was reported that Peloton reduced the prices of its stationary bikes and treadmills, and would raise the price of monthly subscriptions for classes for Peloton equipment owners.
 Starting in the US on June 1, 2022, the company raised the price for equipment content subscriptions to $44 per month.
 The app membership price remained unchanged.
 The starting price of bikes went down from $1,745 including shipping to $1,445 including shipping, and the starting price of treadmills was lowered from $2,845 including shipping to $2,695 including shipping.